 CU Global Brigades does not oversee the training of Nicaraguan healthcare professionals, however, Global Brigades does oversee the education of community leaders who are respected individuals in the community that are able to give health advice to locals and their families.
 The brigades visit communities every 3-6 months, until they have established a system of health care and have providers for that community.
 Once a good system has been established the brigades focus on a new community.

 “The opportunity to travel and to assist communities in need was what initially drew me to this group,” CU Global Brigades Dental Co-President Kyle Parmley said.
 “The friendships, experiences, and connections I have made while on the Brigade are what drove me to return as an active member and make this group one of my most valued experiences during my undergraduate studies.”

 However, despite the positive experiences of those who have traveled with the Brigade, they are required to pay for the travel expenses and for the community leaders that aid in transportation, housing, and translations.
 The Brigade fundraises by selling concessions during football and basketball games as well as through restaurant fundraisers.

 In addition, while the students hope to have all of the supplies and medications donated from local businesses, if extra is needed, the remainder is paid for by the student volunteers.

-They need help.
-And if you aren’t a dental professional or dental student, don’t worry, you can still offer valuable assistance.
+They need help!
+And if you aren’t a licensed professional or a University of Colorado student, don’t worry, you can still offer valuable assistance.

 Companies and individuals are welcome to support the CU Global Brigades through charitable donations, matching gifts, company fundraising activities, or in-kind donations of supplies.
 Visit the CU Global Brigades website here to find ways to make a difference.